Apple Oat Bread (raw, vegan, gluten-free)

 - Spread onto teflex sheet that came with your dehydrator.
 I made mine on one tray making it nice and thick.
 Score into whatever shape you desire.

-- Dehydrate at 145 degrees for 45 minutes, reduce temp to 105 degrees for about 24 hours, flipping it at the half mark onto the mesh screen.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for about 24 hours, flipping it at the half mark onto the mesh screen.
 This won’t crisp up so be aware.

 - Store in a glass container in the fridge to give it its longest shelf life.